ronancummins/sequence-labeler/README.md

 Sequence labeler
 =========================

-This is a neural network sequence labeling system.
-Given a sequence of tokens, it will learn to assign labels to each token.
-Can be used for named entity recognition, POS-tagging, error detection, chunking, CCG supertagging, etc.
+This is a multitask neural network sequence labeling system.
+Given a sequence of tokens, it will learn to assign labels to each token, but will also output a score at the end of each sequence.
+This is a modification of the original sequence labelling system such that it performs automated essay scoring while also taking into account grammatical error detection.

-The main model implements a bidirectional LSTM for sequence tagging.
-In addition, you can incorporate character-level information -- either by concatenating a character-based representation, or by using an attention/gating mechanism for combining it with a word embedding.
+As before the main model implements a bidirectional LSTM for sequence tagging.
+The automated essay scoring part sums the hidden states of the bidirectional LSTM (in both directions) and the uses the concatenated vectors to feed into a output layer.

-Run with:
+As before Run with:

     python sequence_labeling_experiment.py config.conf